 top of page

 Renee Poff has been involved in the equine industry for over thirty years and proudly shares a partnership with her husband, Ken in the ownership of Walnut Grove Farms that they established together in 2017.
 She enjoys blending the love for horses and her love of helping people through the use of these amazing creatures.
 Her qualifications include, experience in multiple disciplines, trained under multiple equine professionals, holds a Bachelors Degree in Equine Facilitated Therapeutics, a Minor in Business, and a Concentration in Psychology.
 Renee has earned multiple championships all over the East Coast and was the York College Equestrian Team Coach for 3 Consecutive Years before Resigning in 2011.
 She specializes in Western Pleasure, Horsemanship, Equitation, Hunter Under Saddle, Hunters, and Trail Riding for Pleasure.
 She has successfully completed all Phases of the Pennsylvania Council of Therapeutic Horsemanship Program and is Recognized as a Master Level Pennsylvania Qualified Instructor.
 In 2018 and 2019 at The PA National Horse Show she was honored to judge the PA National Therapeutic Championship.
-She has participated in a research project that examined the Effects of Ill-Fitting Tack and Adaptive Equipment that was later presented to PACTH.
+She has participated in a research project that examined the Effects of Ill-Fitting Tack and Adaptive Equipment that was later presented to CECTH.
 Research that proves the effectiveness of Therapeutic Riding is very important to Renee.
 She led a research project in collaboration with Shippensburg University in 2014.
+She is also a proud board member of the Council for Education and Certification in Therapeutic Horsemanship.

 About The Study: